jessemorris/better_launch/README.md

     ])
 ```

-I think we can agree that this is not exactly elegant.
-The highly rated [simple_launch](https://github.com/oKermorgant/simple_launch), a tool that solely exists to ease the pain of launch files, is further prove of it.
+I think we can agree that this is not exactly elegant - including another launch file should be doable within a single line, not 10 plus 5 imports.
 Other terrible decisions within ROS2 launch include, but are not limited to:
 - a weird fetish for import statements (see above)
 - unneccesarily strict type checking (why use python if I have to verify everything?)
 - nonsensical argument types (e.g. remaps are a *list of tuples* instead of simply a *dict*)